NvsYashwanth/machinelearningmaster/README.md

 ## Reinforcement Learning
 * It is neither based on supervised learning nor unsupervised learning.
 Moreover, here the algorithms learn to react to an environment on their own.
 It is rapidly growing and moreover producing a variety of learning algorithms.
 These algorithms are useful in the field of Robotics, Gaming etc.
 * For a learning agent, there is always a start state and an end state.
 However, to reach the end state, there might be a different path.
 In Reinforcement Learning Problem an agent tries to manipulate the environment.
 The agent travels from one state to another.
 The agent gets the reward(appreciation) on success but will not receive any reward or appreciation on failure.
 In this way, the agent learns from the environment.

+`NOTE: WE WILL NOT BE DISCUSSING REINFORCEMENT LEARNING`

 # ***4. Machine Learning Life Cycle***
 <p align='center'>